Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Introduction

-The idea of these MCMC algorithms is to construct a Markov chain whose elements are samples from the joint posterior density of the parameter and the imputed data points conditioned on the observations.
-This construction is achieved via a Gibbs sampling approach by alternately executing the following two steps: \begin{enumerate} \item to draw the parameter conditional on the augmented path that consists of the observed data points and the imputed data points and \item to draw the imputed data points conditional on the current parameter and the observed data points. \end{enumerate} In both steps, direct sampling from the corresponding conditional distribution is usually not possible, therefore, a Metropolis-Hastings algorithm is applied.
+The concept of these MCMC algorithms is to construct a Markov chain whose elements are samples from the joint posterior density of the parameter and the imputed data points conditioned on the observations.
+This construction is achieved via a Gibbs sampling approach by alternately executing the following two steps: \begin{enumerate} \item drawing the parameter conditional on the augmented path that consists of the observed data points and imputed data points and \item drawing the imputed data points conditional on the current parameter and the observed data points. \end{enumerate} In both steps, direct sampling from the corresponding conditional distribution is generally not possible; therefore, a Metropolis-Hastings algorithm is applied.
 The (full conditional) posterior densities are reformulated as the product of the transition densities of the process in both steps and the prior density of the parameter in the first step.
-Because the transition densities are intractable, they can only be approximated numerically.
+Because the transition densities are intractable, they can only be numerically approximated.

-The numerical approximation of the transition densities of the process is not only necessary for the calculation of the posterior densities, but also for the proposal of the imputed data points.
-In both contexts, the Euler-Maruyama scheme is the standard approximation technique in literature, including all of the references hitherto mentioned.
-In order to reduce the amount of imputed data and the number of necessary iterations for the computationally expensive estimation method, one idea is to employ higher-order approximation schemes.
+The numerical approximation of the transition densities of the process is necessary not only for calculating the posterior densities, but also for proposing the imputed data points.
+In both contexts, the Euler-Maruyama scheme is the standard approximation technique in the literature, including all of the aforementioned references.
+To reduce the amount of imputed data and the number of necessary iterations for the computationally expensive estimation method, one possible solution is to employ higher-order approximation schemes.